HG-kaggle/CIBMTR---Equity-in-post-HCT-Survival-Predictions/README.md

 - [ ] 1.
 Data cleaning, imputation on NA values, what method should we use to impute the categorical values?
 - [ ] 2.
 Since the dimension for the variables is too high, we should do dimension reduction for variables with MCA for categorical variables & LDA for numerical variables.

+2025-01-01
+- [ ] 1. clustering algorithm analysis for complex events. (efs is a complex event, incorporating death, replapse ...)

 **Notes for the meeting**